vtphan/plot-tutorial/docs/cq.md

 - data.csv : comma-separated file (.csv) or tab-separated file (.tsv).
 There must be a header containing column names.
 The data must be in long-form.
 - x : column name of categorical variable x.
 - y : column name of quantitative variable y.
-- c : [Optional] column name of category to partition data points.
+- c : Optional category variable, which should consist of few categorical values.

 The output consists of 3 plots: (i) a bar chart that sums up quantitative values for each category, (ii) a box plot that shows quartile statistics of each category, and (iii) a violin plot that shows distributions of values in each category.